Return Home

 websites” version of Neko was Webneko, launched in 2004 by Gregory Bell.

-If you want to deepdive further into the history of cat virtual pets, then check out the
+If you want to deepdive further into the history of virtual cat pets, then check out the

 Neko Links page.
 I highly recommend the articles by Eliot Akira and Evert Pot, which